 The SwCPoker software runs on Windows, Mac, iOS, and Android.
 There's no welcome bonus, but you can obtain rakeback rewards that increase the more you keep playing.

-At Nitrobetting Poker, one chip is equal to one-thousandth of a bitcoin, and all cashier functions and gameplay are conducted in this crypto asset.
-You can enjoy NLHE, PLO, LHE, 6+ Hold'em, and Crazy Pineapple ring games although most of the action is concentrated in the first two of these game formats.
+At Nitrobetting Poker, one chip is equal to one-thousandth of a bitcoin.
+You can enjoy NLHE, PLO, and PLO/8 ring games.
 SNGs and tournaments are offered too, but the schedule is relatively modest.
 However, there are plenty of freerolls to let you run up your bankroll starting from a modest level.

 Because it runs directly in your web browser, Nitrobetting is compatible with almost every computing platform in existence: desktops, laptops, tablets, and phones included.
-There's no initial deposit bonus here, but ongoing cash payments come through the Nitro rewards program.
+There's no initial deposit bonus here.

 Perhaps you are lucky enough to have another address in a nearby state, be it your business address, summer home, second apartment, family home, etc. If so, then you may have other online poker options available.
 Here is a list of the states that border Nevada and Professional Rakeback's review on each of them: Arizona, California, Idaho, Oregon, Utah, Washington, or Wyoming.
 If your secondary home lies in another state, or if you just want a broad overview of the situation in the United States as a whole, then our U.S. players' online poker guide may prove informative.